America We Want To Be: Founding Aspirations

 - As you reflect on America’s founding aspirations, what are your thoughts and feelings about our country today?

-- What role, if any, do you believe our history should play in America today?
+- What role, if any, do you experience our history playing in America today?

-- What does your ideal modern America look like, in terms of its aspirations and past?
+- How does your ideal modern America reflect its founding aspirations and past?

 - What is your personal commitment to creating the America you want?